exercism/python/concepts/strings/about.md

 >>> separator.join(under_words)
 'under ⤴️ undercurrent ⤴️ undersea ⤴️ underpin ⤴️ underdog ⤴️ underlay'

-# The seperator can be composed different ways, as long as the result is a string.
+# The separator can be composed different ways, as long as the result is a string.
 >>> upper_words = ['upper', 'crust', 'case', 'classmen', 'most', 'cut']
 >>> separator = ' 🌟 ' + upper_words[0] #this becomes one string, similar to ' ⤴️ under'.
 >>> separator.join(upper_words)